 Many people imagine that the remote work lifestyle is all about sweatpants and cranking through your work without the distractions of your coworkers all around you.

 The good news is that you can support your team in making this happen.
-Use this as your guide (and share the below handy checklist with them), and you’ll encourage them to set up a home workspace that keeps them focused and productive.
-It might not be quite like being in your office, but it’ll be the next best thing for the time being.
+By using our Setting Up a Home Office for Remote Work course template, you’ll encourage them to set up a home workspace that keeps them focused and productive.

 Help your team make the most of their time

-To help your business thrive during this historic transition, the GoSkills LMS is the ideal way to train your team.
-You can upload custom courses, use classroom courses to track attendance to virtual lessons and live streams, and the GoSkills award-winning course library is an optional add-on.
+To help your business thrive when working remotely, the GoSkills LMS is the ideal way to train your team.
+You can upload custom courses and track attendance to virtual lessons and live streams, and the GoSkills award-winning course library is an optional add-on.